baghrisofia/baghrisofia/README.md

 - 👋 Hi, I’m @baghrisofia
-- 👀 I’m interested in programming
+- 👀 I’m interested in mechatronics
-- 🌱 I’m currently learning electrical engineering
+- 🌱 I’m currently learning systems engineering

 <!---
 baghrisofia/baghrisofia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.